 7. Software Compatibility

+Think hard about your user scenarios, i.e., how you will use the computer.
+Then, put together a list of applications you’ll be working with.
+Finally, check the system requirements for them.
+Do they match the specs of this model?
 Don’t forget about the compatibility not just with apps but with the OS of your choice, too.
 For example, older models might not be compatible with Windows 11.
-That would be a disappointment if you wanted to upgrade to it, right?
+That would be a disappointment if you wanted to upgrade to it.

-In Conclusion: 3 More Tips for Buying a Used Computer
+3 More Tips for Buying a Used Computer

 - Prioritize large sellers: It’s better to start your search at brick-and-mortar shops like Best Buy.
 Steer away from websites Craigslist and eBay: there are a lot of scammers there, and you can’t touch and test a device before buying.

 - See the computer before buying: To check all those things listed above, you have to be able to tinker with the machine first.
-So take your time with the checks!
+So take your time with the checks.

-- Avoid offers that seem too good to be true: If someone offers a last year’s Mac for a third of its price, there’s surely something wrong with it.
+- Avoid offers that seem too good to be true: If someone offers last year’s Mac for a third of its price, there’s surely something wrong with it.
 Instead, compare the prices of used computers with their initial ones – and with newer models, too.